Statewide Tree Damage

 - The invasive, exotic emerald ash borer was discovered in Connecticut in 2012 and has been spreading across the state.
 This insect is inevitably fatal to ash trees.
 Although ash trees are not a large component of Connecticut’s forests, they are somewhat common along roadways and in residential areas.

-- A gypsy moth outbreak began in 2015 in eastern and central Connecticut.
+- A spongy moth outbreak began in 2015 in eastern and central Connecticut.
 It persisted through 2017, enabled by serious drought in 2015 and 2016.
 The drought by itself was enough to kill trees.
-Coupled with the gypsy moth infestation, even more trees died, especially the large oak trees that are so valued in our forests.
+Coupled with the spongy moth infestation, even more trees died, especially the large oak trees that are so valued in our forests.

 Widespread oak mortality, particularly in eastern Connecticut, began in summer 2017 and continued through 2018.
 By summer 2018, the leaves on many oak trees began to turn brown.
 This was caused by another insect, the two-lined chestnut borer, which attacks and kills vulnerable oak trees stressed by previous defoliations.
 This loss of oak trees is likely to continue into 2019.